Local trans advocates speak out against model policies

 “What’s really going to hurt everybody is if the kid doesn’t have accepting parents and can’t come out to them,” Natalie said.
 Julia already knows some classmates who can’t come out to their families.

 “School should be safe for kids,” Burton said.
-“They spend eight, ten hours a day there, and sometimes home isn’t safe.”
+“They spend eight, 10 hours a day there, and sometimes home isn’t safe.”

 A survey from the Trevor Project, a non-profit focused on suicide prevention for LGBTQ young people, found that more than 60% of LGBTQ youth said they came from unsupportive homes.